fcn06/swarm/README.md

 > **Swarm** is a Rust framework for creating and managing a network of specialized, intelligent agents that collaborate through flexible workflows.
 It acts as a central nervous system for your digital workforce, allowing you to orchestrate complex tasks, either by executing predefined plans or by generating them dynamically.

+*   **Self-Correcting Workflows:** Automated planning and execution, refined through a built-in LLM-as-a-Judge evaluation system.
+*   **Dynamic Scaling:** Use the Agent Factory to programmatically instantiate and manage specialist agents at runtime.
+*   **Open Standards Focus:** Built around the Model Context Protocol (MCP) and Agent-to-Agent (A2A) protocols for robust, interoperable communication.

 <p align="center" width="60%">
     <img width="60%" src="./documentation/illustrations/Swarm_Agent_Factory_Illustration.png">
 </p>

 ## **Why Swarm?**

-Building multi-agent systems is complex.
-You need to manage communication, sequence tasks, and integrate external tools.
+Building multi-agent systems is complex...
 Swarm simplifies this by providing the backbone for agents to collaborate seamlessly, allowing you to focus on building intelligent solutions, not on the plumbing.
+Built in Rust, Swarm delivers the memory safety, concurrency, and performance essential for scalable, production-grade AI services.

 ---